whitlockjc/discuss.thiswith.me/source/posts/2013-02-02-tiny-tina-racist-i-think-not.html.markdown

 > traits of personality, intellect, morality, and other cultural behavioral features, and that some _races_ are innately
 > superior to others.

-That being said, where in the descriptoin above  does it say that someone of one race using the *lingo* of another race is racism, or that a race could even impose ownership of *lingo*?
+That being said, where in the description above  does it say that someone of one race using the *lingo* of another race is racism, or that a race could even impose ownership of *lingo*?
 The idea of saying that Tiny Tina's character is racist because she uses *"black lingo"* is a joke, although not a laughing matter because it's ridiculous accusations like this that fuel the controversal matters of racism.
 Could you imagine calling